joshuatobin/joshuatobin.github.io/index.md

 Over 20+ years experience leading high-impact engineering initiatives.
 Goal-focused leader with a diverse background in cloud native infrastructure, distributed systems and high-availability production environments.
 I've had success working at small start-ups in addition to navigating large 50k+ people organizations.
 I have a knack for understanding cross-organizational difficiencies and solving problems through precise communication, efficient planning and execution.
 I prefer working on a team of highly motivated peers vs being in a silo as a service role.

+## Possibily Interesting Facts

+* I've worked remotely almost as long as I've been in an office.
+* I probably won't pass your whiteboard test and can't write you the next world changing algorithm.
+* I live in Upstate, NY with my wife, 2 kids, and 2 rottweilers Bonnie and Clyde.
+* My wife and I snowmobile a few thousand miles a year.
+Its fun!

 ## Specialties

 * Operating Systems: Ubuntu/Debian, CentOS, Redhat, etc.